mehmetgencv/kasyus/README.md

 </div>

 # Kasyus E-Commerce Platform
-A modern, scalable e-commerce platform built with microservices architecture using Spring Cloud and Docker.
+A cloud-native, microservices-based e-commerce platform built with Spring Boot, Spring Cloud, and Docker.

 ## What is Kasyus?
-Kasyus is named after **Kasyus (Kassius) Mountain**, also known as **Kel Dağı**, a dormant volcanic mountain in Hatay, Turkey.
+Kasyus is named after **Kasyus (Kassius) Mountain**, also known as **Kel Dağı**, a dormant volcanic mountain in Hatay, Türkiye.
 The mountain has historical significance and is known for its rich biodiversity and ancient ruins, including the St. Barlaam Monastery from the Roman era.

 ## Overview and Service Documentation